Privacy Notice

 Once you have unsubscribed, your details will be deleted immediately from the system.

-3. Enquiries and Feedback
+5. Enquiries and Feedback

-If you contact us asking a question or giving feedback, we collect your email address and any other personal data contained in your message.
-If you contact us asking for information, we may need to contact other bodies to find that information but in these circumstances we will not identify you unless you have given us express permission to do so.
+If you contact us asking for information, we may need to contact other bodies to find that information but, in these circumstances, we will not identify you unless you have given us express permission to do so.

-4. Surveys and Consultations
+6. Surveys and Consultations

 Email addresses may be used to send acknowledgements of receipt of response.
 They may also be used to contact you in the future in relation to the survey or consultation only if you give consent to be contacted.

-5. Events
+7. Events

-• Processing your registration and preparing for your arrival
+• Processing your registration and preparing for your arrival.

 • In some cases, we may also make your name and organisation available on delegate lists circulated to attendees on the day.
 This would allow for further networking to take place post event.
-This will not include any contact details unless we have sought your express permission for this in advance.
+This will not include any contact details unless we have sought your express permission in advance.

 • In some cases, we may use your contact information to inform you of future relevant events that you may wish to attend.
 We would only do this if you had indicated your acceptance of this when signing up to the event.